fredhutchio/cozy-shell/shell-scripting.md

 ```

 As you can see, to execute a command in a shell script, you just put it on a line and it gets called.
 [ *Important note:* we're using a `$` at the beginning of a line to denote your shell prompt.
-You shouldn't type this in! ]
+You shouldn't type this in!
+I'll only use it when showing output. ]

 Now, what is this `set -eu` bit?
 Although the script will run without it, I strongly suggest that every script you write contain this line.
 Adding it will make your shell script fail and print an error message when either a command fails or a variable substitution did not work.
 That's what you would expect, right?

+You might also consider `set -eux`, which prints every executed line.

 ## Using predefined variables